madblocksgit/AirQuality-IoT-Monitoring-System/README.md

 3a.
 Tools -> Boards -> ESP32 -> NodeMCU32-S <br/>
 3b.
 Tools -> Port -> COM3 (It can be varied)
 4. Install the Libraries (Adafruit Sensor, DHT11 Sensor Library and Thingspeak)
-6. Change the WiFi Credentials
+6. Change the WiFi Credentials, Thingspeak Credentials (Optional)
 7. Upload the Program
 8. Connect LED Display, and Switch on the Power